Laser Technology to Improve Manufacturing

 Laser Marking for Traceability

 Laser marking is the most reliable solution for part & product traceability.
-With near-perfect readability rates, it can be used to create permanent & high-contrast codes on a wide range of materials, including metals, plastics, rubber and cardboard.
+With near-perfect readability rates, it can be used to mark and engrave permanent & high-contrast codes on a wide range of materials, including metals, plastics, rubber and cardboard.
 Our product offer includes OEM laser marking systems and turnkey laser marking machines.
 To ease integration, laser options include an integrated barcode reader and barcode verification software.

 Post-Treatment Resistant Markings